Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/README.md

 ## Key concepts

 - `LogsQueryClient` - Client that provides methods to query logs from Azure Monitor Logs.
-Here is a heirarchy of the LogsQueryResult response:
+Here's a heirarchy of the LogsQueryResult response:

 ```
 LogsQueryResult
-|---Statistics
-|---Visualization
-|---Error
 |---AllTables (list of `LogsTable` objects)
     |---Name
-    |---InternalRows
     |---Columns (list of `LogsTableColumn` objects)
         |---Name
         |---Type